flags/Reactor-3/docs/roadmap.md

 Problem 2: The Combat
 ---------------------
 The damage model makes no sense in a lot of applications.
-While damage is handled, the appropriate action is not, so the ALife is only affected in the long-lasting negative effects and not the reaction (stumbling, twirling, etc)
+While damage is handled, the appropriate reaction is not, so the ALife is only affected in the long-lasting negative effects and not the reaction (stumbling, twirling, etc)

 Problem 3: Group Tasks
 ----------------------